dekitsuneco/css-cards/README.md

 # CSS Cards
 Simple application which represents a list of cards.
-Made as part of learning javascript fetch API and CSS animation.
+Made as a part of learning javascript fetch API and CSS animation.

 To run the application, open index.html via server (e.g. 'Live Server').